dieko95/AlgoTrading/README.md

 # AlgoTrading

 This repo is based on the final project of the course "Algorithmic Trading" taught at Hult International Business School by professor Michael Rolleigh.
 The goal is to backtest a trading algorithm that recieves the output from a machine learning model as a signal to perform the strategy.
+Please find the final results in `Algorithmic Trading in Python.pdf`

 The corresponding tasks are divided in the following notebooks: